Skip to content

 Paste a JWT — see header, payload, algorithm, and expiry in one view.

-A JSON Web Token (JWT) carries claims about an authenticated user in three dot-separated parts: a base64url-encoded header, a base64url-encoded payload, and a signature.
+A JSON Web Token (JWT) carries claims about an authenticated user in three dot-separated parts: a base64url-encoded header, a base64url-encoded payload, and a signature (typically SHA-256-based).
 The decoder below splits the token, parses each segment as JSON, surfaces the algorithm and time-to-expiry, and shows the signature for reference.
 It does not verify the signature— that requires the issuer’s key and should happen on your backend, not in a browser tool.

 All decoding happens locally.
 Convertitive never logs, stores, or transmits the token you paste.